Public Holidays in Australia 2026 – National, State & Public Holidays

 Is Good Friday a public holiday in Australia?

 Yes.
-Good Friday is a major religious holiday and is observed nationwide with church services and family gatherings.
+Good Friday is a major public holiday across all Australian states and territories.

 Conclusion